supremelucifer/HomeAssistantAssist/doc/en/INSTALLATION.md

     ![Activate for use](images/alexa_dev_app_activated.jpg)
 3. Go back to the ``Alexa Developer Console`` and test the Skill in the **Test** tab to ensure the wake word and skill are working correctly.

-### Enabling automatic area recognition (if you are using AI in Assist)
+### Enabling room recognition (works only with AI)
-- The skill sends the device ID (which is running the skill) in the conversation API call of the Home Assistant, so with a command to the AI and a label on the device, the AI can associate the received device ID with the device and locate in which area it is.
-To do this, follow the steps below:
+- In this mode, the skill sends the device ID (from the `Echo` device running the skill) in the Home Assistant conversation API call.
+Then, with a command instruction for the AI and a label associated with the device, the AI can identify the devices in the same area where your `Alexa` is located.
+To enable it, follow the steps below:

+  ***Attention!***
+  ## This mode makes commands slower and requires more complex configurations:
+  1. Change the `home_assistant_room_recognition` setting to `True`, then redeploy and perform a new `Build Model` for the skill;
-  1. Enable conversation API debug logging by adding the following configuration in the Home Assistant `configuration.yaml` file:
+  2. Enable conversation API debug logging by adding the following configuration to Home Assistant's `configuration.yaml`:
   - Insert the following information:
      ```txt
      logger:
        logs:
          homeassistant.components.conversation: debug
      ```
-  2. Restart Home Assistant, start the skill on the desired Echo device, and give any command.
-The log will appear as below:
+  3. Restart Home Assistant and start the skill from the desired Echo device.
+After activation, the log will show the instruction received by the skill as in the example below:
     ```txt
-    2024-10-10 11:04:56.798 DEBUG (MainThread) [homeassistant.components.conversation.agent_manager] Processing in pt-BR: turn on the living room light. device_id: amzn1.ask.device.AMA***
+    2024-10-10 11:04:56.798 DEBUG (MainThread) [homeassistant.components.conversation.agent_manager] Processing in en-US: turn on the living room light. device_id: amzn1.ask.device.AMAXXXXXX
      ```
-     Or you can get the same device ID from the "device: " log in the ``Alexa Developer Console`` under ``CloudWatch`` if you know how to access it.
+     You can also obtain the device_id from the log "device: " in the ``Alexa Developer Console`` in ``Cloud Watch`` if you know how to do it.
-  3. Take the entire identifier that appears after the device_id, e.g., `amzn1.ask.device.AMA***`, and add a new label to the **Echo device** via the `Alexa Media` Integration:
+  4. Take the entire identifier after the device_id, e.g., `amzn1.ask.device.AMAXXXXXX`, and add a new label to the **Echo device** using the `Alexa Media Player` Integration:

     ![Echo device label with device ID received from the skill](images/echo_device_label.png)

-  4. Update the **AI command prompt** of your choice with the following command:
+  5. Update your preferred **AI command prompt** with the following instruction:
      ```txt
-     If asked to perform an action and no area is specified for the device, use the label received in the command after the string "device_id:" to find the entity associated with the label and use that entity's area to execute the command.
+     If asked to perform an action and no area is specified for the device, capture the identifier contained after "device_id:" in the command, obtain the label with the same identifier, and associate the device requested in the command to the label area found.
      ```

 ### Good luck!
 Now you can use your Alexa skill to integrate and interact with Home Assistant via voice using Assist or open your favorite dashboard on the Echo Show.
 If you enjoyed it, remember to send a **Thank You** to the developers.

-<details><summary>Credits</summary>
+<details><summary>Special thanks</summary>
 <p>
-For [rodrigoscoelho](https://github.com/rodrigoscoelho), who started the development of this skill.
+To [rodrigoscoelho](https://github.com/rodrigoscoelho), who started the development of this skill.
 </p>
 </details>